CleKraus/soccer_analytics/README.md

 the instraction under [Conda](#Conda)

 ### Conda
-1. Open the Anaconda Prompt
+1. Open the Anaconda Prompt and cd to the project folder
 2. Create a new conda environment "soccer_analytics"\
 `conda create -n soccer_analytics python=3.6`
+3. Activate the conda environment\
+`conda activate soccer_analytics`